 A year of planned strategic growth means that we now support more people than ever before, at a time when there is increasing demand for our services.

-Read all the details in this report:
+Read all the details in our report:

 Offering direct support to the socially excluded

-At its foundation Julian House was set up to offer direct support to some of the most marginalised people in society – the homeless.
+At its foundation, Julian House was set up to offer direct support to some of the most marginalised people in society – the homeless.
 Initially this was limited to offering food and shelter.
 Over time other projects and services have been developed which not only address the symptoms of homelessness but also the underlying reasons why men and women are forced onto the streets.
 Indeed, projects such as the Meaningful Occupation Programmes and our social enterprises are targeted at preventing people becoming homeless by engaging them in meaningful activities, training and preparation for employment.

 Looking to partner and support smaller organisations

-Julian House welcomes dialogue around how we can work with other organisations, both formally and informally, to strengthen the sector and sustain high quality services to clients.
+We welcome dialogue around how we can work with other organisations, both formally and informally, to strengthen the sector and sustain high quality services to clients.

 Contact our Operations Director, John Isserlis: